chirrag03/Java-Basics/README.md

 Checked exceptions are intended for use in situations where a method may expect its caller to be prepared to deal with certain problems that may arise.
 If callers of BaseFoo.Bar() are not required to deal with a FnordException, then method DerivedFoo.Bar() cannot expect its callers to deal with a FnordException either (since many of its callers will be the same ones that were unprepared to have BaseFoo.Bar() throw it).

 ### Throwing Exceptions and Custom Exceptions
-Throwing Exceptions
-we can also throw exceptions to signal that error has occurred or we want to add more information about error that has occurred. they are thrown with throw keyword.
+We can also throw exceptions to signal that error has occurred or we want to add more information about error that has occurred.
+They are thrown using "throw" keyword.
 Must create exception instance before throwing.
 Be sure to provide meaningful detail.
-Most exception classes provide a constructor that accepts a String message or other detail Now there are cases where we make new exception on top of some other exception to add some info. (tying one exception to another exception).
+Most exception classes provide a constructor that accepts a String message or other details.
+Now there are cases where we make new exception on top of some other exception to add some info. (tying one exception to another exception).
-So when caused by another exception include originating exception All exception classes support initCause method to associate one exception with other.
+So when caused by another exception include originating exception.
+All exception classes support initCause method to associate one exception with other.
 Many provide a constructor that accepts the originating exception.

 ### CalcEngine with Exceptions